A Short History of the Woodside Synagogue Ahavas Torah (WSAT)

 After 22 years of inspired leadership, in 2010 the Breitowitzes fulfilled a lifelong dream by making Aliyah.
 Rabbi Breitowitz continues to give shiurim and classes in Israel, building upon his reputation for scholarship and devotion to Jews of all denominations.

-Woodside’s new spiritual leader, Rabbi Moshe Walter, along with his wife, Devorah, and their four (now six) young children, joined the community in 2012.
+Woodside’s new spiritual leader, Rabbi Moshe Walter, along with his wife, Devorah, and their four (now eight) young children, joined the community in 2012.
 Rabbi Walter’s dynamic and enthusiastic leadership guide the community into its second half-century of Torah learning and observance.
 Shabbos mornings offer two morning minyanim and four youth groups, serving members of different ages and schedule preferences.
 During the week, Rabbi Walter offers multiple classes and seminars, addressing various subjects and catering to members’ different interests, schedules, and backgrounds.

 As Woodside Synagogue approaches its 60th year, it continues to welcome people of diverse ages, interests, and backgrounds.
 The shul’s services and activities attract people of all ages, and our committed members keep the shul vibrant and stimulating.
 Although Woodside Synagogue has come a long way from the Summit Hill party room, the ideals upon which it was founded remain: Torah learning, community involvement, giving to charity, and participation in all aspects of Jewish life.